OCHA-DAP/hdx-python-scraper/doc/main.md

 The first parameter is a list of country iso3s.

-The second is an AdminOne object.

-The third is the datetime you want to use for "today".
+The second is the datetime you want to use for "today".
 If you pass None, it will use the current datetime.

-The fourth is an optional object of class ErrorsOnExit from the [HDX Python Utilities](https://github.com/OCHA-DAP/hdx-python-utilities) library.
+The third is an optional object of class ErrorsOnExit from the [HDX Python Utilities](https://github.com/OCHA-DAP/hdx-python-utilities) library.
 This class collects and outputs errors on exit.

 The last optional parameter is a list of scrapers to run.

 The method `add_configurables` is used to add scrapers that are configured from a YAML configuration.
+For subnational levels, an AdminLevel object must be supplied.
 The method `add_custom` is used to add a custom scraper and `add_customs` for multiple custom scrapers - these are scrapers written in Python that inherit the `BaseScraper` class.
 If running specific scrapers rather than all, and you want to force  the inclusion of the scraper in the run regardless of the specific scrapers given, the parameter `force_add_to_run` should be set to True.

 It is possible to add a post run step to a scraper that has been set up using: